-There is undoubtedly something special about a cooperative preschool.
+There is undoubtedly something special about a parent co-op (or parent participation) preschool.
 Our children come to play, to learn, and to grow in social skills.
 It is also a place where parents can learn more about their children and their important role as parents.

 In our child-centered environment, your child will grow and develop physically, emotionally, socially, and intellectually.
 Our focus is on providing a setting where our children can learn the way they learn best, which is through play.